BIRTH OF THE WORLD

 The Atis of Negros believed that their home was once part of Aninipay, an island in the western side of the Visayas, now called Panay.
 Why they moved to Negros, why they called it “Buglas", and how they themselves got to Buglas, are part of a narration handed to them by their ancestors:

 The Dahunans, the tribe of the Atis, lived peaceful, nomadic lives in Aninipay.
 They supported themselves by hunting wild animals and gathering fruits and nuts.
 One ordinary day, as they were about their daily routine, they felt a cataclysmic trembling of the earth.
 In no time, the shaking intensified--the ground vaulted up, then plunged down, creating cracks and crevices everywhere.
 With increasingly gaping holes, lush forests were swallowed up, and hills rose from the belly of the flat meadows.
 The earth split open, sea water engulfed the now fragmented land.
-A large chunk, bigger than Aninipay itself, was torn apart, ejected eastward.
+A large chunk, bigger than Aninipay itself, was torn apart and ejected eastward.

 When the shaking stopped, some Dahunans saw themselves stranded on a separate shore, completely detached from Aninipay where some of their fellow tribesmen had been left behind.
 Then, they saw another small mass of land between Aninipay and where they stood.
 They called this new small land Himal-us.
 (This was later renamed Guimaras by the pre-Spanish Ilonggos).
 The now biggest island they named Buglas, from the Ati word ‘buklas’ or ‘bugras’ which means ‘snatched from’: Buglas was snatched from Aninipay. /3/